galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing.md

 ```
 where ```{path}``` is the full pathname to the directory containing your *config.yaml* file.

 This command brings up the  <a href="https://github.com/galasa-dev/docs/ecosystem" target="_blank"> microservices</a> that are required to run a Galasa ecosystem.
 When the command completes, nine docker containers should be running.

-3. View the active containers

-Use the command ```docker ps``` to view the active containers.
+3. View the active containers by running the ```docker ps``` command.

 4. Connect to the ecosystem

+The bootstrap contains the information that Galasa needs to bring up a framework in the Eclispe environment to connect to the ecosystem.
 From your IDE, reconfigure Galasa to point to the Galasa ecosystem by editing the bootstrap.
-The bootstrap contains the information that Galasa needs to bring up a framework in the Eclispe environment to connect to the ecosystem.

 In Eclipse you can edit the bootstrap by completing the following steps:

 i.
-Select *Windows > Preferences > Network connections*
+Select *Eclispe > Preferences > Galasa* <br>
 ii.
-Click **Add host**?
+Update  **Bootstrap URI** to point to ```http://{hostname}:8080/bootstrap``` <br>
 iii.
-Click **Apply and close**
+Press **Apply**   <br>

 ## Verifying the installation